electron/electronjs.org-old/_docs/api/system-preferences.md

 ### `systemPreferences.isDarkMode()` _macOS_

-This method returns `true` if the system is in Dark Mode, and `false` otherwise.
+Returns `Boolean` - Whether the the system is in Dark Mode.

 ### `systemPreferences.isSwipeTrackingFromScrollEventsEnabled()` _macOS_

-This method returns `true` if the Swipe between pages setting is on, and `false` otherwise.
+Returns `Boolean` - Whether the Swipe between pages setting is on.

 ### `systemPreferences.postNotification(event, userInfo)` _macOS_